pa2si/my-latin-event/README.md

 - implement a follow creator action and section where i can see all events from the followed creator

 WHATS DONE IN VERSIONS

+v 0.1.36

+- follow user functionality implemented.
+  - whats missing: user shall not be able to follow himself -

 v 0.1.35